Marcus-Friis/data-in-the-wild/README.md

 ## Download IMDb data
-IMDb data can be found at https://www.imdb.com/interfaces/; this project needs title.basics.tsv.gz and title.ratings.tsv.gz to be located in *[/imdb](data/raw/imdb)*
+IMDb does not have a free API for accessing their data.
+Instead, IMDb data can be downloaded at https://www.imdb.com/interfaces/.
+For this project, you will need title.basics.tsv.gz and title.ratings.tsv.gz to be located in *[/imdb](data/raw/imdb)*

 ## Scrape IMDb release dates
 Release dates of IMDb entries are not available in any of its official data.
+However, it is listed on their website.
 As a workaround, we scrape it from their website.

 To do this, run *[scrape_release_dates.py](src/data/scrape_release_dates.py)*

 ```